piotrwitek/utility-types/SECURITY.md

 You'll get a response back to your email shortly after we read your report.
-After analysis of vulnerability is completed we will send you the results and keep you updated about next steps.
+After analysis of vulnerability is completed we will send you the results and keep you updated about the next steps.